 - Product-liability policy coverage dispute relating to third-party claims against pharmaceutical manufacturer, raising issues relating to pre-contractual non-disclosures, brokers’ duties under financial services legislation and as a matter of London-market practice to allow insurers access to records (QBD, with Paul Reed KC).

 Examples of property insurance coverage work:

 - Cayman-Islands arbitration of insurance claim under property all risks and business interruption policy, arising from hotel damaged by Hurricane Paloma; key issues included damages for delay in indemnifying, whether insurers’ had a duty to cooperate, and micro-organism exclusions (with Paul Reed KC).

 - Coverage dispute under a property policy following a house fire: key issues included the availability of damages for delay in indemnifying, faulty materials exclusion, breaches of statutory duty by insurers under the Financial Services & Markets Act 2000 and ICOBS 8.1, and the issuance of court proceedings following a determination by the Financial Ombudsman Service.

 Examples of public liability coverage work:

-- Claim against public liability insurers under the Third Parties (Rights Against Insurers) Act 1930, raising issues as to a lack of timely notification of the third-party claim, and a settlement agreement entered into with the assured prior to their insolvency (with Paul Reed QC).
+- Claim against public liability insurers under the Third Parties (Rights Against Insurers) Act 1930, raising issues as to a lack of timely notification of the third-party claim, and a settlement agreement entered into with the assured prior to their insolvency (with Paul Reed KC).

 - Insurance funded disputes